deionjtulcidas/ServerlessContactForm/README.md

 Amazon CloudWatch

-Amazon QuickSight
+GitHub Actions

 HTML/CSS/JavaScript

-## How It Works
+How It Works

-User opens the contact form webpage.
+User fills out and submits the contact form.

-Submission triggers a POST request to API Gateway → Lambda.
+A POST request is sent to API Gateway, which invokes a Lambda function.

-Lambda stores the data in DynamoDB, publishes to SNS, and saves a JSON file in S3.

-DynamoDB Streams ensure data flows to S3 for QuickSight dashboards.

-CloudWatch metrics track submission count in real time Deployment

-Lambda deployed with IAM permissions to access DynamoDB, SNS, and S3.

-API Gateway configured as HTTP endpoint for the frontend form.

-S3 bucket configured as data lake for QuickSight analytics.

-## Author

-Deion Jose Tulcidas
+Lambda:

+Stores the submission in DynamoDB.

+Writes a JSON copy to S3.

+Publishes an alert to SNS.

+Emits a custom CloudWatch metric.

+Submissions can be viewed in DynamoDB, S3, or monitored in CloudWatch.